mastodon/documentation/content/en/spec/security.md

 Signature: keyId="https://my-example.com/actor#main-key",headers="(request-target) host date",signature="Y2FiYW...IxNGRiZDk4ZA=="
 ```

-This request is functionally equivalent to saying that `https://my-example.com/actor` is requesting `https://mastodon.example/users/username/inbox` and is proving that they sent this request by signing `(request-target)`, `Host:`, and `Date:` with their public key linked at `keyId`, resulting in the provided `signature`.
+This request is functionally equivalent to saying that `https://my-example.com/actor` is requesting `https://mastodon.example/users/username/inbox` and is proving that they sent this request by signing `(request-target)`, `Host:`, and `Date:` with their private key linked at `keyId`, resulting in the provided `signature`.

 #### Signing POST requests and the Digest header {#digest}